nemediano/canalREH/docs/biblio.md

 1. Introducción: Sables y pistolas por tierra y mar
 1. La diablesa (She Devil a.k.a.
 The Girl On The Hell Ship)
 1. Sangre en el desierto (Desert Blood a.k.a Revenge by Proxy)
-1. El dragón de kao tsu (The Dragon of Kao Tsu)
+1. El dragón de Kao Tsu (The Dragon of Kao Tsu)
 1. El corazón púrpura de Erlik (The Purple Heart of Erlik a.k.a Nothing to Lose)
 1. El grog del asesino (Murderer’s Grog a.k.a Outlaw Working)
 1. Motín a bordo